pkoretic/csDefault/README.md

       <script type="text/javascript" src="csTransPie/csTransPie.js"></script>

 **csTransPie** and  **csTransPie-min** are provided.
-**csTransPie-min** is obviously minified version and it doesn't contain CSS-only code for radios and checkboxes.
-For that reffer to **csTransPie** which also contains comments for easier development.
+**csTransPie-min** is obviously minified version

 Usage
 =======================
-Just add **transpie** class to parent element

-      <div class="transpie"> <input type="text" /> <input type="button" value="nice"/> </div>

-or to one element

-      <input type="text" class="transpie" /> <input type="button" value="default"/>
+Just include it in your code and thats it!

+**Dynamic elements**
-or call jquery function on (parent) element which was created dynamically - select, radio, checkbox
+Call jquery function on (parent) element which was created dynamically

-      $(".transpie").cTP();
+      $('<input type="text" value="I'm dynamic" />').cTP();

 TODO
 ========================
-rewrite code for 'select' and 'label', clean .css, clean .js
-use dynamically added PIE.js or some other option - maybe rewrite PIE.js using jquery?
-input[type=file] - input field for upload obviously
-cs-bar - cross browser helper for creating a nice bar
-cs-body - cross browser helper for creating a nice body
+Broad testing with dynamic elements
+New page and demos
-Themes - since we are using CSS themeing is quite easy
+Themes - since we are using CSS themeing is quite easy (consider it as an optional file)